Amphibulima

 Amphibulima is a genus of air-breathing land snails, a terrestrial pulmonate gastropod mollusks in the family Amphibulimidae.

 Amphibulima is the type genus of the subfamily Amphibuliminae.

+Description

+(Original description in French) The univalve shell, oval to oval-conical in shape, features an entire aperture longer than wide.
+The outer lip of the aperture is sharp, non-reflected, ascending onto and merging seamlessly with the columella, which lacks folds.
+An operculum is absent.

 Species

 Species in the genus Amphibulima include: